igmacs/sofa-away/README.md

 >
 >  — Mark Knopfler, 1985

-> Sofa, so good… so what!
+> Sofa so good… so what!
 >
 >  — Dave Mustaine, 1988